 Internship experiences should consist of the following:

 - Involve reciprocity, i.e., a mutually beneficial experience for both the student and the internship provider.

 - Include a high level of supervision, training, and mentoring.

-Job shadowing and remote internships are ineligible for PCIP funding.
+Job shadowing opportunities are ineligible for PCIP funding.

 Eligible Summer Experiences must be:

 - Unpaid or low-paid ($1,500 or less)

 - Minimum of 120 hours of supervised work within the 6-8 week period (15-20 hours per week)